Signs of Teething

 - Solid rubber teething rings are safer than liquid-filled ones.
 To offer cool relief, place in the fridge; frozen teethers can cause injuries.
 If you're concerned about the plastic chemical BPA, read the labels carefully.
 You may want to get one that is BPA-free

 - Don't stop breastfeeding when your baby's teeth come in; babies can't bite while suckling.
-If your baby nips when finished, discourage future incidents by firmly saying “no” and taking away the breast.
+If your baby nips your breast when finished, discourage future incidents by firmly saying “no” and taking away the breast.

 - After your baby has teeth, clean them regularly with a washcloth or baby toothbrush.